 - I still am getting some news and interaction with communities not available elsewhere from https://twitter.com/j2bryson I don't read long-form posts there, heck it was better when it was 140 characters and no recommender (followers down 1K to 28K, though I'm largely not seen there probably due to shadowbanning).

-- I prefer using https://mastodon.social/@j2bryson because it's editable and has a tapbots client; I post non-academic news, pictures of berlin, and jokes there but also live tweet conferences etc. (followers up 100 to 1.3K) I get more useful geekery and political feedback there.
+- I prefer using https://mastodon.social/@j2bryson because it's editable and has a tapbots client; I post non-academic news, pictures of Berlin, and jokes there, but also live tweet conferences etc. (followers up 100 to 1.3K) I get more useful geekery and more political feedback there.

 - I post longer form on LinkedIn once in a while, and that's what the most people see and interact with, though I myself seldom read content there. https://www.linkedin.com/in/bryson/ (up 500 to 15K followers, but way more than 3x the interaction of bsky.)